Watergate Sonic Remote Water Valve. Not exactly Apple Home..... yet, but you can do it.

 Overall thoughts.

-I don't know how long this has been on the market, but after all my nigles I do like the device.
+I don't know how long this has been on the market.
+When I first installed it, I had a few niggles, but it has steadily been improving and I do like the device.
 I am glad I bought it.
-I'm particularly looking forward to integrations with Apple Home and Home Assistant.
+I'm particularly enjoying the integration with Home Assistant and look forward to the Matter integration.

 Comments